-Dubai Chamber Of Digital Economy Promotes Expand North Star To 1500 Startups
+Dubai Chamber of Digital Economy promotes Expand North Star to 1500 startups

-The chamber met with startups across Poland, India, Brazil, China, Morocco, France, Switzerland, the UK, and Netherlands.

-The international roadshows initiated collaborative partnerships with ecosystem partners including venture capital firms, incubators, accelerators, and government backed entities with the goal of attracting high-potential companies to Dubai.

-Dubai, UAE – Dubai Chamber of Digital Economy, one of the three chambers operating under the umbrella of Dubai Chambers, and Dubai World Trade Centre have successfully concluded its series of 12 international roadshows to promote Expand North Star, the world's largest event for startups and investors.
-The event will be held in Dubai Harbour from 13-16 October this year.
+(MENAFN- BCW Global) Dubai, UAE – Dubai Chamber of Digital Economy, one of the three chambers operating under the umbrella of Dubai Chambers, and Dubai World Trade Centre have successfully concluded its series of 12 international roadshows to promote Expand North Star, the world’s largest event for startups and investors,

 The chamber met with 1,500 startups in 12 cities across Poland, India, Brazil, China, Morocco, France, Switzerland, the UK, and Netherlands.
 The international roadshows initiated collaborative partnerships with ecosystem partners including venture capital firms, incubators, accelerators, and government backed entities with the goal of attracting high-potential companies to Dubai.